mbal/swank-racket/README.md

 ### Status & limitations

 - Basic evaluation and code completion works
+- File loading
+- basic documentation access in the minibuffer
 - Only tested with Vim & SLIMV - Emacs & SLIME testers needed!

 ### Missing
 In a rough order of importance.

-- Compile
-- Load (in Racket, the correct way is using `(enter! filename)`
-- Eldoc-like functions prototypes in the minibuffer
 - Documentation access
 - All the debugging stuff (macroexpand, ...)
 - Xref